Phrogz/docubot/README.md

 ## Adding Terms to the Index
-By default, every heading (`<h1>`-`<h6>`) and definition term (`<dt>`) in your final pages will add an entry in the index to the page using it.
+1. By default, every heading (`<h1>`-`<h6>`) and definition term (`<dt>`) in your final pages will add an entry in the index to the page using it.

-Additionally, putting something like `keywords: Introduction, Overview, Tool Panel` at the top of the page will add index entries for those terms.
+   * _If you don't want headings and/or definitions indexed for a particular page, mention one or both of them at the top of the page like this: `no-index: headings, definitions`._

-Additionally, place double 'at' characters around text on your page, like `When using the @@hyperwrench@@, be sure...` to add index entries for each word or phrase you wrap.
+2. Additionally, putting something like `keywords: Introduction, Overview, Tool Panel` at the top of the page will add index entries for those terms.

-If you don't want headings and/or definitions indexed for a particular page, mention one or both of them at the top of the page like this: `no-index: headings, definitions`.
+3. Additionally, placing double 'at' characters around text on your page, such as "`When using the @@hyperwrench@@, be sure...`", adds index entries for each word or phrase you wrap.

 ## Adding Glossary Entries